GitHub-Insight-ANZ-Lab/aiapp1day/docs/03-Additional-Resources/3-Azure-OpenAI-Studio.md

 :::info OpenAI Playground APP

-The OpenAI platform has its own [Playground application](https://platform.openai.com/playground) that these exercises should also work on, once you log in with a valid OpenAI account.
-We encourage you to explore this on your own - but for our workshop documentation, we will focus on Azure OpenAI usage.
+The OpenAI platform has its own [Playground application](https://platform.openai.com/playground) that these exercises should also work on, once you log in with a valid account.
+We encourage you to explore this on your own - but for our hackathon documentation, we will focus on Azure OpenAI usage.
 :::